 - Witness the famous bugyals or alpine green meadows

-Today’s journey from Haridwar to Joshimath is about 260 kms long and takes around 10 hours.
+Today’s journey from Haridwar to Joshimath is about 260 km long and takes around 10 hours.
 Joshimath is a hub for pilgrim tourists travelling to Badrinath and Hemkund Sahib.
-Check in to guest house at Auli at the end of the day.
+Check in to the guest house at Auli at the end of the day.

 After having breakfast we trek downhill beside the Rishi Ganga River till the road where the taxi will take us to Joshimath.
 On the way we will pass Auli which is famous for its skiing slopes and is home to winter skiing resort run by GMVN (Garhwal Mandal Vikas Nigam).
 The Auli resort run by GMVN has snow beaters which beat the snow to keep the slopes fit for skiing at all times.
 GMVN also conducts 7 and 14 day skiing courses at Auli.

-- Meals from Day 01 morning to Day 06 Lunch.
+- All Meals from Day 1 Dinner to Day 6 Breakfast

-- Extra meals which are not mentioned in inclusions.
+- Any extra meals not mentioned in inclusions

 - Any cost arising due to natural calamities like landslides, roadblocks, etc.

 - Any increase in taxes or fuel leading to an increase in surface transportation

 - 30 days prior departure date - 75% refund

 - 30 to 8 days prior departure date - 50% refund